Hannah Lalhlanpuii

-Hannah Lalhlanpuii is a Mizo author and academic from Aizawl, Mizoram, India, known for her contributions to literature that highlight Mizo history and culture.
-Her work encompasses themes such as postcolonial studies, trauma writing, and children's literature.
+Hannah Lalhlanpuii is a Mizo author and academic from Aizawl, Mizoram, India, whose writing highlights Mizo history and culture.
+Her work encompasses themes such as postcolonial studies, and children's literature.

 Early life and education

-Hannah pursued her Bachelor of Arts in English at St. Edmund's College, Shillong, Meghalaya, followed by a Master of Arts in English from North-Eastern Hill University, Meghalaya.
+Lalhlanpuii pursued her Bachelor of Arts in English at St. Edmund's College, Shillong, Meghalaya, followed by a Master of Arts in English from North-Eastern Hill University, Meghalaya.
 She earned her Master of Philosophy from the University of Hyderabad, Telangana, and completed her Doctor of Philosophy at Mizoram University.
 Her academic focus includes postcolonial studies, trauma writing, and children's literature.

 Career

-In August 2022, Hannah joined the Department of English at Mizoram Christian College as an assistant professor.
+In August 2022, Lalhlanpuii joined the Department of English at Mizoram Christian College as an assistant professor.
 Her academic interests lie in postcolonial studies, trauma writing, and children's literature.

-In addition to teaching, she has contributed poems and short stories to local publications in Mizoram and works as a freelance writer for English news outlets in the state.
+Lalhlanpuii's debut novel When Blackbirds Fly drew critical attention for portraying the Mizo insurgency through a child's eyes.
+Reviewing it for Scroll.in, Veewon Thokchom placed the book within "terror lore", a genre he associated with Mizo writing about the disturbed years, and called it one of the few Mizo novels written in English, following Malsawmi Jacob's Zorami (2015).
+Writing in The Indian Express, Tora Agarwala described the novel as recounting the Mizo independence movement through the life of a young boy caught in its turmoil.

+Awards and recognition

+Her book, When Blackbirds Fly was included in the 2023 Parag Honour List, which is an annual selection of notable children's and young-adult books published by the Parag initiative of Tata Trusts.
+The novel was also shortlisted for the Neev Book Award 2023 in the young-adult category.

-Hannah's debut novel, When Blackbirds Fly, was published in February 2022.
-Set during the 1966 bombing of Aizawl, the novel provides a sensitive portrayal of the impact of conflict on children and civilians.
-Her short story "A Bird Called Freedom" was featured in the anthology Big Mistakes: An Anthology of Growing Up and Other Tough Stuffs (2021).
-Additionally, two of her poems were included in Lockdown Literature from Mizoram (2021).
-Her work aims to promote Mizo history and culture, offering readers an intimate glimpse into the region's past.
+Further in 2026, Lalhlanpuii's Songs of Freedom: Postcard from the Lushai Brigade was selected for the IBBY Honour List as India's English-language nomination in the writing category.
+Her short story "A Bird Called Freedom" also appeared in the anthology Big Mistakes: An Anthology of Growing Up and Other Tough Stuffs (2021), and two of her poems were included in Lockdown Literature from Mizoram (2021).